Of Bears and Berries

 Meeting Place: Glacier Institute Field Camp.

-Itinerary: (subject to change): After a brief intro at Field Camp at 7 a.m., we will take the Glacier Institute van to the Firebrand Pass trailhead, while discussing the life cycle of the bears, including mating, birth, denning and getting fat for winter.
+Itinerary: (subject to change due to trail closures and weather) After a brief intro at Field Camp at 7 a.m., we will take the Glacier Institute van to the Firebrand Pass trailhead, while discussing the life cycle of the bears, including mating, birth, denning and getting fat for winter.
 We will hike uphill along the trail towards firebrand pass with the hopes of witnessing bear activity and signs.
 After concluding our hike, we may take other shortstops or hikes to round out our view of bears and their relationship with humans and other high-country inhabitants.
 At Field Camp we will wind down with the “cultural bear in song & stories”, to cap the understanding and celebration of the bear in its home.
 The course will end by 4 p.m. and will not be cancelled due to weather.

 Food: Please bring a trail lunch, plenty of water and snacks for the day.